Klipper3d/klipper/docs/Status_Reference.md

   a white value.
 Each value is represented as a float from 0 to 1.
 For example, the blue value of the second neopixel in a chain could be accessed at `printer["neopixel <config_name>"].color_data[1].B`.

+## slicr_vars

+If `[slic3r_vars]` section is dedefined in printer.cfg, variables exported into the gcode file by Slic3r and derivatives (Prusa Slicer, SuperSlicer etc.) are exposed via the `printer.slic3r_vars` object.
+Some of these variables are listed in the [SuperSlicer wiki](https://github.com/supermerill/SuperSlicer/wiki/Variable-list), but check the individual `.gcode` files to see what's made available by your slicer.